Anfibia/gravity/README.md

 @mixin button
 ```

+## Flash messages

+Flash messages are provided for web apps.
+Use a class of .flash-success, .flash-error or .flash-info.

+## Responsive Images

+Simply add a class of .responsive to get responsive images.

 ## Rails Projects

 To use Gravity with Rails simple copy the stylesheets into vendor/assets/stylesheets and add this to your manifest file